All Episodes

 This is a war for him against the people of the United States.

-Those people were victims of war yesterday.
+Those people were victims of war yesterday that were slaughtered in the sick-twisted war.

-Oh, by the way, Democrats are threatening a government shutdown unless Trump caves on the dreamers.
+Oh, by the way, Democrats are threatening a government shutdown unless Trump caves on the Dreamers.

-Let's see if they fund the wall.
+Okay, let's see if they fund the wall.

 This is going to be an interesting showdown.

-It's that's another thing.
+That's another thing.

 Why can't we control our borders?